pixop/video-compare/README.md

 ### Requirements

 Requires FFmpeg headers and development libraries to be installed, along with SDL2 and its TrueType font rendering add on (libsdl2_ttf).
+SDL2 version 2.0.10 or later is now specifically required for subpixel accuracy rendering capabilities.
+Users may need to upgrade their existing SDL2 installation before compiling.

 On Debian GNU/Linux the required development packages can be installed via `apt`: